Home

 The Reactor Section was detailed using a combination of K&S brass wire with spare parts from other kits.
 This hollow cast part was almost problem free with an easily cleaned up mold parting line.
 1/8-inch diameter holes were drilled in the front and back ends of the part and a length of brass tube was glued inside the piece flush with the front and extending 3/8 inch from the back (indicated by the gray stripe in the photo at left).
 This would help to secure the joint between the reactor and the back end of the spine and would also provide a locator pin for the center engine.

 One of the three engines looked as if it were cast during another run of the kit.
-While two of them were cast in light tan resin with very sharp detailing, the third was a darker (maybe older?) resin with very soft details and flaws in the resin such as air bubbles and "mold berries."
+While two of them were cast in light tan resin with very sharp detailing.
+The third was a slightly darker (maybe older?) resin with very soft details and some serious casting issues.
 It was cleaned up with a Dremel grinding tool and the addition of sheet styrene.

 The EVA pod is beautifully detailed for its size, about 5/8 inch high.
 Though not entirely accurate, I thought it looked good enough to leave alone.